The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Downstream Adaptation

 \textbf{NMSQA} or Natural Multi-Speaker Question Answering is a spoken QA dataset consisting of audio for the questions and segmented context articles from SQuAD \cite{DBLP:conf/emnlp/RajpurkarZLL16}, with 97.6k question-answer pairs given in >300 hours of synthetic audio from 12 speakers produced by Amazon TTS, coupled with a 60-speaker real test set of 2.7 hours of recordings.
 In this task, the goal is similar to textual QA to predict the correct span in the spoken context audio that answers the question, and the performance is measured by Audio Overlapping Score (AOS) \cite{DBLP:conf/interspeech/LeeWLL18}, defined as $\text{AOS}={X\cap Y}/{X\cup Y}$, in which $X$ is the predicted audio span and $Y$ the ground truth.

-\textbf{SLURP-Fr} is a French version of SLURP we create to evaluate the cross-lingual transfer capabilities of the model, which is based on MASSIVE \cite{DBLP:journals/corr/abs-2204-08582}, a translation of SLURP texts into multiple languages.
-With the same input domain and output categories, zero-shot transfer becomes possible.
-We first produce the audio for the 16.5k French samples in MASSIVE with a 7:2:1 train-dev-test split using Google TTS from four different WaveNet-based speakers.
-Then we invite two native French speakers to read out a total of 477 randomly-selected category-balanced held-out utterances, forming the \textit{real} test set.
-To mimic SLURP, we record the audio indoors with two microphones under both near-field and far-field conditions.
-We also define a 100-shot per category subset with 4.5k samples in total to simulate a condition with even lower resource.
+\textbf{Spoken Gigaword} is the synthetic spoken version of the summarization or headline generation task on Gigaword \cite{DBLP:conf/emnlp/RushCW15}, proposed by \citet{DBLP:conf/acl-convai/HuangRRZBL22}, aimed at generating a brief headline from a short piece of English spoken news.
+As it was not released, we follow their method to filter the data and create a synthetic dataset of 131.5 hours of audio using Google TTS from 9 neural voices in en-US, with 50k training samples, 1k validation samples, and 385 test samples, as a result of filtering out the frequent noise in the test set.

-\textbf{Spoken Gigaword} is the spoken version of the summarization or headline generation task on Gigaword \cite{DBLP:conf/emnlp/RushCW15} as proposed by \cite{DBLP:conf/acl-convai/HuangRRZBL22}, aimed at generating a brief headline from a short piece of English spoken news.
-As the authors didn't release the data, we follow their method to filter the dataset by removing samples that are too long or containing special characters, and create a synthetic dataset of 131.5 hours of audio, produced by Google TTS from 9 neural voices in en-US, containing 50k training samples, 1k validation samples, and 385 test samples, as a result of manual filtering due to the frequent noise in the test set.
-The performance is reported with the commonly-used ROUGE metric \cite{rouge_metric}.
+Synthetic data are used in those established datasets for training and evaluation.
+Despite being possibly different from real data, it is observed that they are often reliable to reflect model performances and well correlated with real cases.